 The practice had arrangements in place to deal with medical emergencies at the practice.
 The practice had an automated external defibrillator (AED).
 (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
 The practice held emergency medicines in line with guidance issued by the British National Formulary for dealing with common medical emergencies in a dental practice.
 Medical oxygen and other related items, such as manual breathing aids and portable suction, were available in line with the Resuscitation Council UK guidelines.
 The emergency medicines were all in date and stored securely with emergency oxygen in a central location known to all staff.
-We saw the practice had gone to additional efforts and organised individual annotated cards for the various different medical emergencies that could occur.
-This would help make the response guicker and clearer for the team when involved in an emergency.

 Staff received annual training in using the emergency equipment.
-The most recent staff training sessions had taken place in June 2015.
+The most recent staff training sessions had taken place in February 2016.